Financial Aid & Scholarships

 Future Term

 To maintain federal aid eligibility a student must make Satisfactory Academic Progress.
-This means meeting certain criteria for OSU GPA, Pace of completion, and consistency of completion.
-The Pace of completion percentage is calculated by dividing the number of credits successfully completed by the number attempted.
+This means meeting certain criteria for OSU GPA, pace of completion, and maximum timeframe.
+The pace of completion percentage is calculated by dividing the number of credits successfully completed by the number attempted.
 When you withdraw from or do not successfully complete a course, your Pace of completion goes down.
-For example, if you complete 5 out of 10 credits your Pace of completion is 50%.
-If you do not maintain a pace of at least 67% overall Pace, federal aid eligibility can be lost.
+For example, if you complete 5 out of 10 credits your pace of completion is 50%.
+If you do not maintain a pace of at least 67% overall pace, federal aid eligibility can be lost.
 Find out more on our Satisfactory Academic Progress page.

 Students are expected to understand the terms, conditions, and requirements that relate to their financial aid award.
 Additional information on retaining full financial aid eligibility may be found on the Financial Aid webpages: